top of page

 Why Investors Should Be Concerned

-Fundsmith has always prided itself on beating the market since inception in 2010 - roughly +2.7% per year over MSCI World.
+Fundsmith Pension investing has always prided itself on beating the market since inception in 2010 - roughly +2.7% per year over MSCI World.
 But the past five years show that the halo is slipping.
 When markets are rising and other funds are compounding double-digit annual returns, a mid-single-digit return feels like mediocrity dressed up as prudence.

 The danger is psychological.
 Investors read the brochures, hear the mantra “do nothing, own quality”, and assume they are safe.
 But safety, in this case, meant losing out on half the gains of a boring global index fund.